Betoch: Premise

-Character Zeru (Tilahun Gugsa), is a patriarch who manages his whole family from financial problems and crisis, trying to make his family in the appropriate situation that is necessary to their life.
-His wife Azalu (Makda Haile) have knowledge about law, treating her children in a fair way.
-They live with their four children Meraf (Gelila Raesom), Bezabe (Fikadu Fasil), Erestae (Melat Tesfaye), and Yebekal (Ashenafi Mehalet).
-Although the series contains comedic in nature, it does touch on serious subjects from time to time, such as corruption.
+Character Zeru (Tilahun Gugsa) is a patriarch who manages his whole family from financial problems and crisis, trying to make his family in the appropriate situation that is necessary to their life.
+His wife Azalu (Makda Haile) has knowledge about law, treating her children in a fair way.
+They live with their four children: Meraf (Gelila Raesom), Bezabe (Fikadu Fasil), Erestae (Melat Tesfaye), and Yebekal (Ashenafi Mehalet).
+Although the series is comedic in nature, it does touch on serious subjects from time to time, such as corruption.

 Casts and characters

 Death of Seble Tefera

-Seble Tefera was known for playing the role of "Terfe" killed by car crash while she was travelling to Bahir Dar with her husband in the Ethiopian New Year.
+Seble Tefera, who was known for playing the role of "Terfe", and was killed in a car crash while she was travelling to Bahir Dar with her husband in the Ethiopian New Year.
 According to her husband, the car accident was caused by his distraction from increasing radio volume while driving and collapsed into stationed truck in area commonly called Saris.
 Seble was dead on arrival at a hospital hours later, and her burial took place at the Holy Trinity Cathedral with notable people and her relatives presented.
 Betoch suspended its broadcasting for months, the cast expressed its condolences, and commemorated her by rewinding previous episodes.